 Here’s a listing of events in North Dalmatia this year!

-The Tuna, Sushi and Wine Festival will be held in Zadar from 1st to 5th February 2017, with exhibitions, workshops, lectures, a main square gastro event and special tuna options at participating restaurants in the town.
+The Tuna, Sushi and Wine Festival will be held in Zadar from 22nd March to 1st April, with exhibitions, workshops, lectures, a main square gastro event and special tuna options at participating restaurants in the town.

 Paklenica National Park holds an International Climbers Meeting in late April each year in which teams of two people compete in a “big wall” speed climbing event in the Velika Paklenica canyon.
 More details can be found at the Paklenica National Park website.

 The Zadar Outdoor Festival (10th – 12th May 2019) will combine a number of sports competitions in Zadar and nearby locations – a sailing regatta, swimming marathon and kayak race, plus rafting, running, trekking and cycling.
 But there will also be much more besides, including live music, film screenings, workshops, yoga and food sampling!
 To participate, sign up on the website.

 The Trogir Summer Festival commences in mid June but stretches out over July and August too.
 A number of traditional and modern concerts are held, together with theatre and dance performances, and exhibitions from both Croatian and international performers at various venues throughout Trogir.

 The 17th Velebit Ultra Trail takes place on 21st & 22nd June 2019 in Paklenica National Park.
 There are five categories (50 Miles, Marathon, Challenger, Active and Light) to compete in.
 Sign up on the website.